 Homemade pasta is so simple, yet it feels like such an achievement!
 Make the dough by hand or in the food processor, then run it through a pasta machine or make into your desired shape by hand.
 You can either eat it straightaway or air dry a batch and then store it in an airtight jar for another day.
 Pair with a Belazu Pesto for a simple but truly scrumptious dish.

 Either Paprika and Tomato Pesto or Traditional Genovese Pesto

-Finally, mix in your choice of pesto.
-Finish with grated parmesan and a sprinkling of black pepper, and if serving with Genovese Pesto, top with fresh rocket too.
+Finally, flavour with either, Paprika and Tomato or Traditional Genovese Pesto.
+Finish with grated parmesan and a sprinkling of black pepper, and top with fresh rocket too.